A Message From Our CEO

-- Implemented flexible worksites (e.g., home office) and flexible work hours (e.g., staggered shifts), to increase the physical distance among employees and between employees and enacted these practices where feasible.
-Employees are encouraged to work from home if they can do so.
+- Implemented flexible worksites (e.g., home office) and flexible work hours (e.g., staggered shifts), to increase the physical distance between employees.
+Employees continue to work from home if they can do so.

-- Identified essential business functions, jobs or roles, and critical elements within our supply chain (e.g., raw materials, suppliers, subcontractor services/products, and logistics) relative to what is required to maintain business operations.
-Plans are in place for how the business will operate if there is an increase in absenteeism or if these supply chains are interrupted.
+- Monitoring essential business functions and critical elements within our supply chain (e.g., raw materials, suppliers, subcontractor services/products, and logistics) relative to what is required to maintain business operations.
+Plans are in place to operate the business if there is an increase in absenteeism or if supply chains are interrupted.

-- Assessed the potential business impact if it were necessary to implement modified production practices related to increased absenteeism.
-This could be due to increases in sick employees or those who stay home to care for sick family members.
-Flexible workplace and leave policies will be adhered to where feasible.
+- Assessed the potential business impact if it were necessary to implement modified production practices related to increased absenteeism due to increases in employee illness or increased need to care for sick family members.
+Flexible workplace and leave policies will be implemented where feasible.

-- Social distancing protocols have been established and communicated to all locations.
-Meetings have either been canceled or done with a maximum of 10 employees while adhering to strict social distancing protocols.
+- Social distancing protocols have been established at all locations.
+Meetings have either been canceled or held utilizing strict social distancing protocols.

 - Non-essential visitors are not permitted at company locations.

-- Constant communication and business updates are being shared with our teams.
+- Constant communication and business updates are being shared with our teams via an internal portal.

 - Return to work (RTW) guidelines have been developed for office locations.